Starting Over Again (album)

-Starting Over Again is Sheryn Regis' fourth and final studio album under Star Records, released in June 2008.
+Starting Over Again is Sheryn Regis' fourth studio album under Star Records, released in June 2008.

 Album information

 The album contains seven revivals and three originals.
 The covers in the album include the carrier single, entitled Starting Over Again, which was based on the Dionne Warwick version, If I'm Not in Love by Now We're Starting Over Again, Where Do Broken Hearts Go by Whitney Houston, Always by Bon Jovi, Save the Best for Last by Vanessa Williams, For Your Eyes Only by Sheena Easton, and It Must Have Been Love by Roxette.

 The originals include Vehnee Saturno's Patunayan Mo, Star Records managing director Anabelle Regalado's Sana Nandito Ka, and Sheryn's very own composition with her husband entitled My Heart Beats for You.

 Starting Over Again was used as the theme song of Three Dads with One Mommy.

-Cover Versions

-In 2020, Starting Over Again song composed by the Veteran Artists including Sheryn together with Lani Misalucha, Toni Gonzaga, Piolo Pascual, Katrina Velarde, OJ Mariano, Jennylyn Mercado, Dennis Trillo, Justin Vasquez and Hannah Precillas.